Ready to start pounding your drives down the fairway?

 And listen—as much as you don’t want to admit it, size does matter for many golfers.
 One of the main differences between the M3 and the M3 440 is that the 440 has a smaller head.
 The number 440 refers to the cubic centimeters of volume.
 In contrast, the M3 has a volume of 460 cubic centimeters, which is the maximum volume allowed in professional golf.

 The smaller-headed option typically produces less spin, which might be ideal if you tend to be a high-spin player.
 It will also deliver slightly less loft at the same settings as the M3.

-- Twist face design enlarges sweet spot
+- Twist face design enlarges the sweet spot (More Forgiveness)

-- Adjustable Y-track weight system makes it easy to find a feel that you like
+- Adjustable Y-track weight system makes it easy to find a feel that you like (More forgiveness and distance)

 - Smaller head is desirable for some users